cs1302uga/cs1302-styleguide/README.md

 | `arrayInitIndent`         | how far an array initialization should be indented when on next line       | 4      |
 | `lineWrappingIndentation` | how far continuation line should be indented when line-wrapping is present | 4      |

+### JavadocMethod

+All methods, except the `main` method, must have **full** Javadoc documentation, including documentation of parameters, exceptions, and return value.

 ### LeftCurly

 Left curly braces (`{`) for code blocks must always be on the end of the line.